darinyu/NFT-pet-store-cli/README.md

 Open-source Pet store with PET and PAW tokens.

+Implement the contracts in the "contracts" folder according to the instructions laid out in the files.
+Then, you can proceed with the following steps to test your smart contracts.

 ## Getting started

 First, create a .env file in the root folder and fill it with the following: